 - 6 p.m. – 9 p.m.

-Visitors can participate in special editions of our Pop-Up Science Labs operated by instructors who are trained to accommodate guests with sensory sensitivities.
+Visitors can participate in special educational activities operated by instructors who are trained to accommodate guests with sensory sensitivities.
 There also will be a designated quiet room.

-To accommodate more families, we offer Sensory Friendly Evening tickets at the special lower price of $15.95 and children three years and younger get in free.
+To accommodate more families, we offer Sensory Friendly Event tickets at the special lower price of $15.95 and children three years and younger get in free.

 Space Center Houston’s Zero-G Diner will be open for food purchases and can accommodate many dietary restrictions such as gluten, egg, dairy and nut allergies.
 Visitors with dietary restrictions may bring food into Zero-G Diner.

 - Independence Plaza (shuttle carrier aircraft and shuttle replica), presented by Boeing

 These areas will be closed during Sensory Friendly Events:

 - Exhibits with extreme volume or other sensory-challenging components

 - Live shows and movies in Destiny Theater, Space Center Theater and the Mission Briefing Center